 And boy, did that cheese taste good.

 Masseria Lamapecora offers tours of its farm, olive groves and cheese-making rooms.
 It’s set in deepest Puglian countryside, and is somewhere you need to drive to.
 It’s roughly half-way between the airport towns of Bari and Brindisi, with the nearest small town being Monopoli.
 You can find out more on their website.

 Where to stay, and what else to do in the region

 I posted about our villa accommodation at Corte dei Messapi here.
-The post has suggestions for other things to do in the region, but one must-see is the trulli houses at the UNESCO World Heritage site of Alberobello, which I’ve posted about here.
+This post has suggestions for the best things to do in Puglia, but one must-see is the trulli houses at the UNESCO World Heritage site of Alberobello, which I’ve posted about here.
 Masseria Lamapecora makes its own olive oil as well as cheese, but we went on a tour of another olive oil-making masseria, Maccarone, which you can read about here.

 Bookings for You and Raro Villas hosted us on this trip.
 All views are my own.

 If you’re more interested in staying further north, I’ve written about Villa Pia, a family-friendly manor house on the border of Umbria and Tuscany.